Video Game / Mortal Kombat: Shaolin Monks

 and its final confrontation with Shao Kahn, players take on the role of Liu Kang and Kung Lao as they fight to defend Earthrealm.

 The story begins with Earthrealm's warriors battling for their lives against Outworld's forces on Shang Tsung's island fortress.
 Liu Kang eventually confronts the sorcerer and gains the upper hand against only for Goro to enter the fray.
 Distracted by the new threat Shang Tsung is able to open a portal to outworld and retreats with his evil allies as the fortress begins to crumble

 around them.
-Eventually escaping Liu Kang and Kung Lao eventually find the Wu Shu Academy under attack from Baraka and his Tarkatans.
-Defeating them the duo eventually decide to meet the threat head on, despite the odds, and battle through Outworld itself to face Shao Kahn in person.
+Escaping, Liu Kang and Kung Lao find the Wu Shu Academy under attack from Baraka and his Tarkatans.
+Defeating them the duo decide to meet the threat head on, despite the odds, and battle through Outworld itself to face Shao Kahn in person.